by John Salt - Last Updated June 2024

 Well, hopefully this helps you navigate your way around the "RC Helicopter Tool Topic."
 Just like I mentioned on the RC Field Box page, over time you'll probably find a few other tools and supplies that come in handy or need for your specific helicopter/s.

 If there is a useful RC helicopter tool you use that I have not listed here, by all means please contact me to let me know about it.
-It doesn't take much arm twisting for me to justify adding another tool to the old RC helicopter tool box after all ;-)
+It doesn't take much arm twisting for me to justify adding another tool to the old RC helicopter tool box after all!

 Many of the RC helicopter tools that were listed on this page can be seen in the above photo.
 The other thing you may notice is I have 3 distinct work/bench areas that I tend to use for different parts of RC helicopter building and maintenance.
 Depending on what primary task I perform in each area, will determine which RC helicopter tools I chose to keep in that specific area.

 Closest (left side) is my primary building / mechanical service area.
 Next to it (the middle section) is my electronics work area & component programming / firmware updates (ESC's, FBL, radio, etc).
-This is also where I film most of my YouTube videos.
+This is also where I film many of my YouTube videos.
 Beside it is my main RC parts storage cabinet and laptop, and beside that on the far right, my inspection microscope & 3D printer bench.

 A customer sent me this photo of his recently built RC heli workshop - clean, bright, and organized!
 I thought it was a great image of a great RC heli work space...
 Thanks for sharing Steve :-)